lammps/lammps/doc/src/Modify_requirements.rst

 contributions can be distributed under the LAMMPS license conditions.
 This is the GNU public license in version 2 (not 3 or later) for the publicly distributed versions, e.g. on the LAMMPS homepage or on GitHub.
-We also make a version of LAMMPS under LGPL 2.1 terms whcih is available on request; this will usually be the latest available or a previous stable version with a few LGPL 2.1 incompatible files removed.
+We also have a version of LAMMPS under LGPL 2.1 terms which is available on request; this will usually be the latest available or a previous stable version with a few LGPL 2.1 incompatible files removed.
 More details are found on the :doc:`LAMMPS open-source